Trisha is available to give these talks at conferences and events.

 Coding, technology and process

-Trisha is a Java Champion, published author, and leader of the Java Developer Advocacy team at JetBrains.
-Trisha has developed Java applications for a range of industries of all sizes, including finance, manufacturing and non-profit.
-She has expertise in Java high performance systems, dabbles with Open Source development, and is a leader of the Sevilla Java User Group.
+Trisha is a software engineer, Java Champion and author.
+Trisha has developed Java applications for a range of industries of all sizes, including finance, manufacturing and non-profit, and she lead the Java Advocacy Team at JetBrains.
+She has expertise in Java high-performance systems and dabbles with Open Source development.

 Trisha’s exceptionally passionate about sharing things that help real developers.
-That might be getting them up to speed on the latest version of Java, teaching them tips and tricks to save time with IntelliJ IDEA, or promoting healthy technical communities across the globe.
-Trish values helping all developers level up their career and skills at every step of their journey.
+That might be: getting them up to speed on the latest version of Java; teaching them tips and tricks to save time with IntelliJ IDEA; or promoting healthy technical communities across the globe.
+Trisha values helping all developers level up their career and skills at every step of their journey.

-Read more from Trisha in the books "97 Things Every Java Developer Should Know", "What to Look for in a Code Review", and "Developer, Advocate!".
-Trisha also produces a newsletter for JetBrains, Java Annotated Monthly, which is a great summary of a month in the Java world.
+Read more from Trisha in the books “Head First Java”, “97 Things Every Java Developer Should Know” and “What to Look for in a Code Review”.

-Short version: Trisha is a Java Champion and author and Lead Developer Advocate who is passionate about developer productivity and happiness.
+Short version: Trisha is a software engineer, developer advocate and author who is passionate about developer productivity and happiness.
 She has expertise in Java high performance systems and dabbles with Open Source development.